 The librarians look forward to partnering with you to ensure your students develop the research skills they need to be successful in college and in life!
 Here are just a few things we can do to help:

 1. We can develop an online course guide for your class tailored to your students' assignment.
 The guide will contain recommended resources for your students as well as instructional content that you see on the other pages of this gude.
 In consultation with you, we'll learn what you plan to teach and can make the guide fit your specific needs.
 Click here to see an example of the sort of guide we can create for individual classes.
-Here is one from a SINQ from last year.
 With the new research tutorials we've created, we can include much more instructional content now.

 2. We can help your students!
 When students would benefit from one-on-one help from a librarian you can suggest that they contact reference desk, which is available 24/7 (via instant messaging).

 3. We can provide instruction to your class.
-Many of our instruction librarians and subject liaisons participate in SINQ instruction.
+We have a team of instruction librarians who participate in SINQ instruction.
 When we teach a class, we tailor our instruction to your specific assignment and the specific needs of your students.
 Our library classrooms are set up with student laptops and is designed for active learning.
 A perfect time for us to visit is right around the time that the students have been given a research assignment.
 We want students to know that the librarians are here to help them if they need it.
 If your class is online, we can even teach a library instruction session via Elluminate.
 To schedule a class, contact Meredith Farkas (contact info to your right).

 If there are other ways you need help that aren't on this list, don't hesitate to contact us.
 Just contact Meredith Farkas (whose contact info is to your right).